Luyao787/MPC-tutorial/README.md

 For a comprehensive guide to the tutorial class, learning objectives, and weekly progression, see **[the guidance document](./tutorial%20class/GUIDANCE.md)**.

+If you are interested in optimization algorithms, feel free to explore our [blogs](https://luyao787.github.io/blog/).

 ## Reading

 ## Textbooks